Rogeriohsjr/CeresModelProject/ReadMe.md

 5. Run *dotnet run*
 You should the first page with no error.

+Here you should see Ceres loading on http://localhost:5000.

-To login you will need to create the tables
+To login you will need to create the tables, do the steps below.

+# Configuring AppSettings.JSON
+1. We will need to change the appsettings.json, before create a database.

+Secret -> add new information there, could be anything.

+On ConnectionStrings, change from CeresDB to YourDatabaseName.
+Go to Startup.cs and search for "Configuration.GetConnectionString", and change from CeresDB to YourDatabaseName.

 # Creating and Updating Database
 1. Install Database

+These commands will create a Database and Create the Tables.

 *dotnet ef migrations add InitialCreate*

 *dotnet ef database update*

-These commands will create a Database and Create the Tables.

 Source: https://docs.microsoft.com/en-us/ef/core/get-started/aspnetcore/new-db?tabs=netcore-cli